Different Types of RC Car Sizes. Scale Matters.

 At HobbyTown Santee, helping customers match the right scale to their interests is a priority.
 Whether it’s a 1:10 scale Traxxas Slash VXL for racing or a 1:24 crawler for indoor fun, Mark and his team will ensure you’re set up for success.

-“When people understand how scale impacts performance, it’s like a lightbulb goes off,” the RC team from Hobbytown Santee says.
+“When people find the right style and scale of RC, it’s like a lightbulb goes off,” Nate from HobbyTown Santee says.
 “That’s when they realize just how much fun they’re going to have with the RC car that’s perfect for them.”

 How RC Car Scale Affects Performance and Features